autokitteh/kittehub/categorize_notify/README.md

 ```shell
 curl -v "http://localhost:9980/http/categorize_notify/"
 ```

+Now send yourself a new email and watch the workflow do its job!
 ## Known Limitations
 - **ChatGPT**: the prompt for this workflow works for simple cases.
 It may have mixed results for emails that lack detail or have nothing to do with the channels provided.
 - **E-mail polling**: the polling mechanism is basic and does not cover edge cases.